Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Constraints from Planck

 \section{Constraints from Planck}

-In this section, we estimate how well Planck's measurement of $(\hfnleq, \hfnlorth)$ will constrain the theoretical parameters in the DBI Galileon model.
+In this section, we use Planck's measurement of $(\hfnleq, \hfnlorth)$ to constrain the theoretical parameters in the DBI galileon model.
+The Planck collaboration gave constraints on the equilateral and orthogonal non-Gaussianity at the 1$\sigma$ level as \cite{planck-ng}

+Note that these constraints do not include polarisation yet.
+We discuss how polarisation will improve the constraints later in this section.

 We utilise the Fisher module of the Second Order Non-Gaussianity (\textsf{SONG}) code \cite{Pettinari:2013he} to numerically obtain the $F$ and $M$ matrices which are needed to relate $(\hfnleq, \hfnlorth)$ to $(\fnlgrad, \fnltime)$ through Eq.~(\ref{overlap2}).
-In doing so, we take into account the expected sensitivity and noise properties of Planck\footnote{We plan to release the code that we used for this analysis as a separate module for the Boltzmann code CLASS \cite{blas:2011a} by the end of 2013 \cite{Pettinari:2013a}.}.
+In doing so, we take into account the expected sensitivity and noise properties of Planck\footnote{We plan to release the code that we used for this analysis as a separate module for the Boltzmann code CLASS \cite{blas:2011a} in 2014 \cite{Pettinari:2013a}.}.

 In order to obtain the Fisher matrices, we first estimate the bispectrum integral in Eq.~\eqref{eq:bispectrum_integral} for the four shapes considered in this paper: equilateral, orthogonal, and the two galileon shapes in Eq.~\eqref{eq:shapeone}.
 The equilateral and orthogonal templates are separable in $(k_1,k_2,k_3)$, meaning that their computation can be conveniently split into one-dimensional integrations.
 The galileon shapes do not have this desirable property and we treat them as described in Sec.~5 of Ref.~\cite{Pettinari:2013he}.
-We obtain the temperature transfer functions $\Delta_{l}(k)$ with CLASS \cite{blas:2011a} by employing a LCDM model with WMAP9 cosmological parameters \cite{Hinshaw:2012a} whereby $h = 0.697$, $\Omega_b = 0.0461$, $\Omega_{\text{cdm}} = 0.236$, $\Omega_\Lambda = 0.7181$, $A_s = 2.43\times10^{-9}$, $\tau_\text{reio} = 0.08$, $N_\text{eff} = 3.04$.
+We obtain the temperature transfer functions $\Delta_{l}(k)$ with CLASS \cite{lesgourgues:2011a, blas:2011a} by employing a LCDM model with Planck cosmological parameters (Planck+WP+highL+BAO) \cite{planck-parameters} whereby $h = 0.677$, $\Omega_b = 0.0483$, $\Omega_{\text{cdm}} = 0.259$, $\Omega_\Lambda = 0.693$, $A_s = 2.214\times10^{-9}$, $\tau_\text{reio} = 0.0952$, $N_\text{eff} = 3.04$.
 Note that, since the galileon shapes were computed assuming slow-roll conditions, we consistently set $n_s = 1$ also for the equilateral and orthogonal templates.
-We checked that our results do not depend on this assumption.
+We have checked that this assumption does not affect our conclusions\footnote{Repeating our analysis using the measured value from Planck ($n_s=0.96$) yields the same parameter constraints within $\sim 2\%$ accuracy.
+This small difference is partly explained by the fact that the constraints are obtained using ratios of Fisher matrix elements, so that the effect of small variations in the cosmological parameters tends to cancel.}.